bareboat-necessities/lysmarine_gen/README.md

 # Set up

 Download the image file following 'Download' link below.
-You can use Balena Etcher or Raspberry Pi imager to burn image to the SD card.
+You can use Balena Etcher or Raspberry Pi imager to burn the image to an SD card.

-- Connect your NMEA 0183 boat device (wind instrument, etc) to RS-485 port of coremp135
+- Connect your NMEA 0183 boat device (wind instrument, etc) to RS-485 port of coremp135 (/dev/ttySTM3)
 - Connect your NMEA 2000 boat networks to CAN0 and/or CAN1 ports of coremp135
 - Connect IMU supported by pypilot to i2c port of coremp135
-- Connect pypilot motor controller to UART6 port of coremp135
+- Connect pypilot motor controller to UART6 port of coremp135 (/dev/ttySTM0)
-- Connect USB GPS to another port of coremp135
+- Connect USB GPS to another USB 2.0 port of coremp135
 - Connect mp135 to the router or ethernet switch via ethernet port
 - Connect keyboard to USB port
 - Connect HDMI monitor